brandonquinones-snhu/brandonquinones.github.io/index.md

 ## Welcome

 This ePortfolio represents my time at Southern New Hampshire and the applied skills and abilites in my capstone course.
-I n this we took three existing projects and enchanced them each with a different computer science focused area in mind.
+In this we took three existing projects and enchanced them each with a different computer science focused area in mind.
 This portfolio is also designed with professional quality in mind and to show my abilities to present content and data in a manner that is appropiate and consumable to the audience.

 ## Professional Self-Assessment